moondance-labs/tanssi-docs/builders/interact/ethereum-api/libraries/web3js.md

 1. [Set up the Web3 provider](#setting-up-the-web3-provider)
 2. Define the `addressFrom` and `addressTo` variables
 3. Create the asynchronous `balances` function which wraps the `web3.eth.getBalance` method
 4. Use the `web3.eth.getBalance` function to fetch the balances for the `addressFrom` and `addressTo` addresses.
-You can also leverage the `web3.utils.fromWei` function to transform the balance into a more readable number in ETH
+You can also leverage the `web3.utils.fromWei` function to transform the balance into a more readable number in `UNITS`
 5. Lastly, run the `balances` function

 ```js